caiks/WBOT02/README.md

 #### actor001 models

 Now let us consider some of the *models* obtained by `actor001`.
-In order to make them comparable, we have trained them on the first two hours of the [Fireman Sam videos](https://www.bbc.co.uk/iplayer/episode/p08phyzv/fireman-sam-series-1-1-kite?seriesId=b00kr5w3).
+In order to make them comparable, we have trained them on the first few hours of the [Fireman Sam videos](https://www.bbc.co.uk/iplayer/episode/p08phyzv/fireman-sam-series-1-1-kite?seriesId=b00kr5w3).
+Fireman Sam is an animated character for children's television from the BBC.
+The programmes consists of around 51 episodes of about 10 minutes.
+In the early series the characters are animated plasticine; in later series CGI is used.
+The indoor scenes are generally fairly simple, in the early series at least, but outdoor scenes and later indoor scenes are more complex.
+The lighting is fairly even and primary colours are used a great deal - again, especially in the early series.

 The default coordinates and rectangle for the screen grab may be checked by running with the following command line arguments and `actor.json` file -
 ```
 actor001 actor.json
 ```